automorphism88/gentoo-overlay/README.md

 x11-drivers/ati-drivers
-Old closed source fglrx driver for ATI/AMD graphics cards (previously removed from portage tree, with patches added for kernels up to 4.14 - may work with newer kernels, but has not been tested and may require further patching)
+Old closed source fglrx driver for ATI/AMD graphics cards (previously removed from portage tree, with patches added for kernels released since Gentoo dropped support, taken from the AUR catalyst package).
+Currently known to support kernels through 4.15 - for newer kernels, check https://aur.archlinux.org/packages/catalyst/ for patches (and, if newer patches are available, please report it on GitHub so they can be added to the repo).

 x11-libs/amd-sdl-sdk and x11-libs/xvba-video
 For use with x11-drivers/ati-drivers (previously removed from portage tree)